Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Buying a home is a great American dream.
 However, too often first time home buyers (second timers too) save and pay for the purchase, but don't really plan for the ownership.

 Before buying a new house in a new area, first rent a home for a few months in the vicinity you're planning on living.
 Allow yourself a period of time to see how the area is for you.
+See what's around the neighborhood if it really is the area for you and your family.

 When House Hunting, Buyer Beware!
 My tightwad living tip of the day is when buying a home, any kind of home, it is buyer beware time.
 If you aren't handy, don't buy a fixer upper, buy a home that is livable, but within your very tight budget.